 Who is Leaving?

 Families with younger children make up a large percentage of those who are moving out of NYC.
-First-time homebuyers are moving outward to areas of Northern New Jersey, Westchester County, Long Island, and Connecticut – in search of more space for themselves and their children.
-The new normal of working and schooling remotely has put a strain on families who live in the city due to the lack of space available to live and work at home.
+First-time homebuyers are moving outward to areas of Northern New Jersey, Westchester County, Long Island, and Connecticut in search of more space for themselves and their children.
+The ‘new normal’ of working and schooling remotely has put a strain on families who live in the city and lack available space to live, work, and teach at home.

 Younger generations have also been leaving; a wave of young professionals have recently retreated from the city, many returning back home to live with parents while working remotely.
-Many other young people who have lost their jobs due to working in an industry affected by the pandemic and unable to pay the bills have left to find cheaper housing options and better opportunities.
+Many other young people who have lost their jobs due to working in an industry affected by the pandemic have left to find cheaper housing options and better opportunities.

-Older individuals without children or who have adult children and are in a stable enough financial situation to do so are moving out of the city to popular destinations often associated with vacation travel.
-Instead of juggling two homes, these buyers may consolidate their expense and update a part-time rental to a full-time purchase or upgrade a vacation home into a purchase in the same or similar communities.
+Older, financially stable individuals without children or empty nesters are moving out of the city to popular destinations often associated with vacation travel.
+Instead of juggling two homes, these buyers may consolidate their expense and update a part-time rental or vacation home to a full-time purchase.
 Cape Cod, Long Island, the Jersey Shore, and Florida have all seen an uptick in former New Yorkers who are looking to either a. purchase a new property or b. become permanent residents in a vacation home/second property their already own.

 It’s not just people who are relocating — businesses are as well.
 Following the lead of their employees, corporations and investment firms are choosing to relocate their offices to suburban cities such as Greenwich, CT.
 Cheaper rents and uneasiness around the use of public transit during the pandemic are two of the driving factors for companies moving into more suburban areas.